EhteshamMehmood/crm-php/README.md

 - Code is highly customizable (a lot of use of modules and submodules).
 - Works with PHP 5.3 or higher.
 - An easy to understand and maintain code (PHP with no heavy frameworks).
-- A trigger architecture to allow you to make Speedealing business events run PHP code to update your own information system.
+- A trigger architecture to allow you to make CRM business events run PHP code to update your own information system.
 - "NPR VAT Rate" (French particularity for managing VAT in DOM-TOM called "Non Perçue Récupérable").

-## WHAT SPEEDEALING CAN'T DO YET (TODO LIST)
+## WHAT CRM CAN'T DO YET (TODO LIST)

-This is features that Speedealing does not support completely yet:
+This is features that CRM does not support completely yet:

 - No accountancy (only bank management).
-- Speedealing manage one currency at once (mono-currency).
+- CRM manage one currency at once (mono-currency).
 - Does not support double VAT (Federal / provincial) for Canada.
 - Tasks on module project can't have dependencies between each other.
-- Speedealing does not include any Webmail.
+- CRM does not include any Webmail.